cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 ### CCV Packets
 [&uparrow; Back to Outline](#outline)

 The structure of the packets sent through the CCV channel is defined by the `Packet` interface in [ICS 4](../../core/ics-004-channel-and-packet-semantics).
-Packets are acknowledged by the remote side by sending back an `Acknowledgement` that contains either a result, created with `NewResultAcknowledgement()`, or an error, created with `NewErrorAcknowledgement()`.

 The following packet data types are required by the CCV module:
 - `VSCPacketData` contains a list of validator updates, i.e.,
     ```typescript